tanveer3567/Movie-Rockerz/README.md

 			}
 		}
 ```
-4. Now, we calculatetf of each term in the array.
+4. Now, we calculate tf of each term in the array.

 ```java
 	queryHashSet.forEach(queryTerm -> {